latlio/onlinefdr_rnaseq_simulation/README.md

 ```
 qsub -t 1-100 -N change_pi_sim ~/runr.sh run_change_pi_sim.R
 ```

--t is the range of simulation runs you want to do (e.g. 1-100 is 100 simulation runs) -N is the name of the job runr.sh is the shell script that initializes the R script
+* -t is the range of simulation runs you want to do (e.g. 1-100 is 100 simulation runs)
+* -N is the name of the job
+* runr.sh is the shell script that initializes the R script
+* Note the Batch procedures are quite computationally heavy

 ## Authors